s3no/ArbiRage/README.md

 gave me the idea and insparation for this at the following URL: https://youtu.be/TGinzvSDayU

 ~~A automated version will be released soon and all feedback is greatly appreciated.~~<br>
-DISCLAIMER: If you win to much and try to cash out, a few websites will ban you for "insider knowledge" with no option to appeal.<br>
-A work around is needed.